Guide for Author

 Submission to the journal implies that all authors have seen and approved the author list.
 Changes to the author list after manuscript submission – such as the insertion or removal of author names, or a rearrangement of author order – must be approved by all authors and the Editor.

-Authors are encouraged to consider the International Committee of Medical Journal Editors (ICMJE) Recommendations on ‘Defining the Role of Authors and Contributors’.
-The ICMJE recommends that authorship is based on four criteria: making a substantial contribution to the conception or design of the work, or the acquisition, analysis or interpretation of data for the work; drafting the manuscript or revising it critically for important intellectual content; approving the final version of the manuscript for publication; and agreeing to be held accountable for all aspects of the work.
+Authors are encouraged to consider the ICMJE Recommendations on ‘Defining the Role of Authors and Contributors’.
+The ICMJE recommends that authorship is based on four criteria: making a substantial contribution to the conception or design of the work, or the acquisition, analysis or interpretation of data for the work; drafting the manuscript or reviewing it critically for important intellectual content; approving the final version of the manuscript for publication; and agreeing to be held accountable for all aspects of the work.
 Any contributor who has met all four criteria should be an author of the manuscript.
 Contributors who do not meet all four criteria should not be authors of the manuscript but may be included in the Acknowledgments section instead.

 Image integrity